microsoft/BingMapsRESTToolkit/README.md

 This is a portable .NET class library which provides a set of tools that make it easy to access the Bing Maps REST services in .NET based apps.
 Take a look at the [Getting Started documentation](https://github.com/Microsoft/BingMapsRESTToolkit/wiki/Getting-Started).

+## Features ##

+* Uses HTTPS by default.
+* Implements the documented [best practices for Bing Maps](https://msdn.microsoft.com/en-us/library/dn894107.aspx).
+For example, it automatically encodes query parameters.
+A commonly overlooked stepped which greatly reduces the chances of invalid queries being sent to the service.
+* Handles errors and rate limiting by catching exception and returning response with error message.
+* Automatically determines when a POST request should be made instead of a GET request.

 ## Nuget Package ##